Cascading/cascading-hive/demo/README.md

 This demo will only work if you are using a hosted HiveMetaStore since the Cascading flow has to be able to register partitions in the MetaStore as they are created.

+## cascading.hive.HiveViewDemo

+Demo that builds on top of the HivePartitionDemo, but creates a view via a HiveFlow and selects data via JDBC from that view

+### Running this application:

+    >  hadoop jar build/libs/cascading-hive-demo-1.0.jar cascading.hive.HiveViewDemo